maxbolgarin/servex/examples/03-security-headers/README.md

-# Servex Security Headers Examples
+# 03 - Security Headers

-This directory contains comprehensive examples demonstrating Servex's security header features for protecting web applications.
+Protect your web application from common attacks with HTTP security headers.
+In this tutorial, you'll learn how to secure your server against XSS, clickjacking, and other web vulnerabilities.

 ## Examples Included